Political Realities of Taiwan

 By Naveed Qazi | Editor, Globe Upfront

-Even after the election, avoiding Taiwan’s absorption by China will remain a top US foreign policy priority.
-After DPP’s win, the long-term trend of convergence between Washington and Taipei will continue.
-That convergence can help ward off a Chinese attack if the threat is still remote and if Taiwan and the United States diligently build up their defenses in the coming years.
+Even after the election, avoiding Taiwan’s absorption by China remains a top US foreign policy priority.
+The convergence between Washington and Taipei will continue, and that alignment can help ward off a Chinese attack if Taiwan and the United States diligently build up their defences in the coming years.

-Following Taiwan’s general elections in January 2024, South Asian countries released a range of statements supporting China’s claim that Taiwan is an inalienable part of China’s territory, and on upholding ‘One China’ principle.
-The outpour of support showcases Beijing’s use of economic and political influence in the region to control the discourse over Taiwan.
+Following Taiwan’s general elections in January 2024, several South Asian countries released statements supporting China’s claim that Taiwan is an inalienable part of its territory and reaffirming the ‘One China’ principle.
+Shantanu Roy‑Chaudhury, writing for East Asia Forum, noted that this outpouring of support showcased Beijing’s ability to use economic and political influence in South Asia to control the discourse over Taiwan.
+India refrained from a formal statement, but other governments in the region aligned themselves with Beijing’s position.

 With the Indian Ocean becoming a centre of geopolitical competition, Beijing’s influence and presence will only increase.
-Statements of support are part of China’s toolkit for cementing its claims over Taiwan.
-The supportive messages from South Asia are an indicator of Beijing’s success in controlling the narrative about Taiwan and underscores how economic power can be used for political and diplomatic ends.
+These statements of support are part of China’s toolkit for cementing its claims over Taiwan.
+They underscore how economic power can be leveraged for political and diplomatic ends, and how Beijing has succeeded in shaping the narrative in South Asia.

 Comments